 - Select a coordinate system by clicking the Spatial Reference drop-down arrow and choosing an option:

 - LRS Spatial Reference—The spatial reference of your LRS Network.

 - Web Map Spatial Reference—The spatial reference of your basemap.

 - GCS_WGS_1984—A geographic spatial reference using units of degrees.

 Additionally, you can configure different coordinate systems by specifying the Well Known ID (WKID) in the configuration file of your Event Editor.
-For more information, see Configuring the Event Editor (EE) web application.
+For more information, see Configuring the Event Editor (EE) web app.

 - A yellow square is shown at the x,y coordinate location if Show XY Location is checked.

 - A red cross is shown on the route at the location of the point event.

 - Choose the date that will define the start date of the events by doing one of the following:

 - Type the start date in the Start Date text box.